The Way of Love, 1-13

 Now we see in a mirror indirectly – ‘dimly’ (ESV, NRSV, NASB), ‘indistinctly’ (HCSB), ‘darkly’ (KJV).

 Ancient mirrors were made of metal, not glass, and the bronze mirrors of Corinth were famous.
-But Paul’s point is not the poorness of the image through such a mirror (NIV has ‘a poor reflection as in a mirror’) but, as the NET translation puts it, the fact that the image in a mirror is seen indirectly.
+But Paul’s point is not the poorness of the image through such a mirror (NIV has ‘a poor reflection as in a mirror’) but, as the NET translation puts it, the point is that the image in a mirror is seen indirectly.
 The comparison, then, is not between distorted vision and seeing clearly, but between indirect and direct (seeing ‘face to face’) vision.

-We shall see face to face – ‘The sole point of the apostle’s illustration is to contrast indirect and direct knowledge.
-He is thinking of the well-known contrast in his Greek Bible between ordinary prophets, who knew the Lord merely through visions and dreams (’ainigmata’), and Moses who was promised direct intercourse and a vision of the Lord “face to face, not in any ‘ainigma’”’ (Moffatt) Cf. Num 12:6-8; 1 Jn 3:2.
+‘He is thinking of the well-known contrast in his Greek Bible between ordinary prophets, who knew the Lord merely through visions and dreams (’ainigmata’), and Moses who was promised direct intercourse and a vision of the Lord “face to face, not in any ‘ainigma’”’ (Moffatt)

 Ciampa and Rosner thinks that Paul is alluding Num 12:8 and Deut 34:10 here, and is thus contrasting, as some ancient Jewish writers did, Moses’ experience of God (‘face to face’) with that of the other prophets (who received revelation through dreams and visions).